ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/cloud.md

 CMD echo -n "Architecture is " && uname -m
 ```

-Build the image with the new cloud builder (substitute your Docker ID for `username`).
+Build the image with the new cloud builder (substitute your Docker ID or Organization for `username`).

 ```console
 docker buildx build --builder cloud-username-cloud-builder1 --tag cloud-build-test .